entol/daterange/README.md

-# daterange
+# daterangepicker
-daterange picker AdminLTE /Auto Reload
+daterange picker AdminLTE
 How to enable daterangepicker.js adminlte, check the view and controller for example